agroal/pgagroal/doc/manual/en/74-building.md

   that's already there.
 * Similarly, when responding to a pull request comment, explain your reasoning.
 Don't prompt an LLM to re-describe what can already be seen from the code.
-* Verify that everything you write is accurate, whether or not an LLM generated any part of it. pgmoneta's maintainers will be unable to review your contributions if you misrepresent your work (e.g., misdescribing your code changes, their effect, or your testing process).
+* Verify that everything you write is accurate, whether or not an LLM generated any part of it. pgagroal's maintainers will be unable to review your contributions if you misrepresent your work (e.g., misdescribing your code changes, their effect, or your testing process).
 * Complete all parts of the PR description template, maybe with screenshots and the self-review checklist.